Papillomaviridae: Infectious entry

-Viral persistence
+Viral persistence and latency

 After successful infection of a keratinocyte, the virus expresses E1 and E2 proteins, which are for replicating and maintaining the viral DNA as a circular episome.
 The viral oncogenes E6 and E7 promote cell growth by inactivating the tumor suppressor proteins p53 and pRb.
 Keratinocyte stem cells in the epithelial basement layer can maintain papillomavirus genomes for decades.

 Production of progeny virus

+The current understanding is that viral DNA replication likely occurs in the G2 phase of the cell cycle and rely on recombination-dependent replication supported by DNA damage response mechanisms (activated by the E7 protein) to produce progeny viral genomes.
+Papillomavirus genomes are sometimes integrated into the host genome, especially noticeable with oncogenic HPVs, but is not a normal part of the virus life cycle and a dead-end that eliminates the potential of viral progeny production.

 The expression of the viral late genes, L1 and L2, is exclusively restricted to differentiating keratinocytes in the outermost layers of the skin or mucosal surface.
 The increased expression of L1 and L2 is typically correlated with a dramatic increase in the number of copies of the viral genome.
 Since the outer layers of stratified squamous epithelia are subject to relatively limited surveillance by cells of the immune system, it is thought that this restriction of viral late gene expression represents a form of immune evasion.

 New infectious progeny viruses are assembled in the cell nucleus.
 Papillomaviruses have evolved a mechanism for releasing virions into the environment.
 Other kinds of non-enveloped animal viruses utilize an active lytic process to kill the host cell, allowing release of progeny virus particles.
 Often this lytic process is associated with inflammation, which might trigger immune attack against the virus.
 Papillomaviruses exploit desquamation as a stealthy, non-inflammatory release mechanism.